krschroeder/base-elem-js/readme.md

 $h1.html('<em>Light Weight Babbbbay</em>!');

 ```
-Sets the inner HTML of the current elements.
-Left blank it will return the innerHTML.

 ### text
+Sets the inner text of the current elements.
+Left blank it will return the textContent.

 ```typescript
 text(text?: string): BaseElem | string;
 ```
-Sets the inner text of the current elements.
-Left blank it will return the textContent.

 ### on

+Adds an event listener to the current elements.
+It's recommended to namespace the events with a '.', for example `click.myClickName`.
+This method is not designed to keep track of multiple events of the same name, so namespacing is important if you seek to potentially remove an event.
+Pass in an array or single value for the `evtName` parameter.
+For a __synthetic event__ pass it in `[]`, so `[syntheticEventName]`, this is essentially for the best Typescript support (otherwise string would invalidate the type checking of the event name).

 ```typescript
 // types for the Event
 export type NativeEvents = keyof HTMLElementEventMap;